mcproger/5_lang_frequency/README.md

 ```
 $ python3 lang_frequency.py

-  Enter path to file with text: <filepath>
+  Enter path to file with text: <filepath> <number of words that should be displayed in the console>

   Your 6
   A 6